aijaz/blog/content/posts/2016/12/2016-12-25-quran-memorizer-update.markdown

----
 title: "Updating an Aging App"
 date: 2016-12-25 11:30
-category:
-- Computers
+Category: Computers
-tags:
-- QuranMemorizer
-- QMUpgrade
-- Programming
-- iOS
----
+Tags: QuranMemorizer, QMUpgrade, Programming, iOS

 It's been more than three years, but I'm finally updating my most popular app, [Qur'an Memorizer][qm].
 This is the first in a series of blog posts tagged with [QMUpgrade][qmu], where I'll write about the issues I faced updating an aging app.